 The phrase, “O Romeo!
-Why are you Romeo?” is the opening sentence of a romantically philosophic speech of Juliet.
-Its literal meaning is that Juliet is agonized to think that Romeo is a Montague and painfully wishes him to have been from some other tribe.
-Figuratively speaking, the phrase addresses one of the most sensitive and unsolved questions of philosophy—man’s habit of attributing names to forms.
+Why are you Romeo?” is the opening sentence of a romantically philosophic speech by the character Juliet.
+Its literal meaning is that Juliet is agonized to think that Romeo is a Montague, and painfully wishes him to have been from some other tribe.
+Figuratively speaking, the phrase addresses one of the most sensitive and unsolved questions of philosophy: man’s habit of attributing names to forms.
 Where the purpose of names is solely to recognize things, however, gradually they become more important than the forms they refer to.

-It is uttered when Juliet stands on her balcony looking out to the garden, and Romeo waits in the shadows.
-She sorrowfully murmurs her feelings for the man she has chosen for her, and he is from an opposing tribe.
-She wishes Romeo were not being Romeo—but someone else from a different tribe.
+This phrase is uttered when Juliet stands on her balcony looking out to the garden, and Romeo waits in the shadows.
+She sorrowfully murmurs her feelings for the man she has chosen, who is from an opposing tribe.
+She wishes Romeo were not Romeo, but someone else from a different tribe.

-In this speech, Juliet resents human habit of preferring words to forms.
-She rightfully thinks that articulatory symbols should not regulate human ‘existence’ and ‘will’.
+In this speech, Juliet resents the human habit of preferring words to forms.
+She rightfully thinks that articulatory symbols should not regulate human existence and will.
 Romeo, Montague, Couplet, Rose, Juliet—all are substantial forms and changing their ‘names’ will not change their identity.

-In this phrase, Shakespeare takes pity on for regulated-world of love against norm-regulated world of society.
+In this phrase, Shakespeare takes pity on people for the regulated-world of love against the norm-regulated world of society.
 To Juliet, their love is impossible due to their family names.
 Hence, she asks Romeo to change his name, or else she would change hers.
-In Juliet’s view calling ‘Rose’ with any other word will not make it smell bad—making clear the importance of form and characteristics over names when she says, “What’s in a name?”
+In Juliet’s view calling a ‘Rose’ by any other word will not make it smell bad—making clear the importance of form and characteristics over names when she says, “What’s in a name?”

 - Apostrophe: The phrase addresses someone, who is absent or dead.